-Jamis Bikes is a US-based bicycle brand that has been producing first-grade bicycles for more than 30 years.
-Jamis Bikes focuses on making bikes suited to all budgets.
-They have won several awards for the best “value for money” bikes.
+Jamis Bikes is a US-based bicycle brand that has been producing first-grade bicycles for more than 80 years.
+Jamis Bikes focuses on making bikes suited to all budgets hence the reason they have won several awards for the best “value for money” bikes.

 Juliana makes women-specific mountain bikes at mid-range to high-end price tags.
 The name has earned its name in the mountain biking scene, and there’s likely no such specialized MTB bike brand out there quite like the Juliana Bicycles!

 - A handful of competitive race bikes

 Kestrel Bikes is an all-American bicycle brand that strives to produce high-end road racing and triathlon bikes.
 They formed in 1986 with the mission to create the lightest ever production road bike.

 They launched the Kestrel 4000, the world’s first all-carbon composite frame, and continued innovating from there, introducing suspension and carbon to mountain bikes.
 Although now widely used, Kestrel is a pioneer in the bike industry for using carbon fiber.

 27. Niner Bikes

 - Mountain-specific, 29″ wheel size specific bike brand.